Your right to environmental information

 To check to see if we have already published what you want, see our How to find or ask for information page.

 If not, please ask us in writing using the online form below or by email or post.
 For EIR requests, you can also just speak to us, in which case we will confirm your request to you in writing.

-If you need any help to make your request, or if you need the information itself in another language or format, please contact us as below.
+If you need any help to make your request, or if you need the information itself in another language or format, please contact us.

 In some cases, there is a cost for providing the information.
 If this is so, we will tell you in advance.
 Please note we may not supply information if the cost makes it unreasonable to do so.
-You can download a full explanation of costs below.
+Download a full explanation of costs.

 Time to respond